 Growing Disparity Between Homeowners

-Seattle is, by all definitions of the word, a wealthy city – and one whose wealth is growing every day.
-Home to a couple of the richest people in the world, Seattle’s tech boom is also adding more wealth to the city in the form of engineers, developers, and other tech-related jobs.
+Seattle is, by all definitions of the word, a wealthy city—one whose wealth is growing every day.
+It’s home to the richest man in the world, Amazon founder Jeff Bezos, among others.
+Seattle’s tech boom is also adding more wealth to the city in the form of engineers, developers, and other tech-related jobs.

 As our city’s wealth continues to grow, the disparity between the rich and poor also increases.
-Foreclosures remain a harsh reality for many of Seattle’s residents, many of whom can’t keep up with the ever-rising cost of living in the city.
+Foreclosures remain a harsh reality for many of Seattle’s residents, who can’t keep up with the ever-rising cost of living in the city.

 Are you concerned about the proposed zoning changes in Seattle?
 Reach out to our team for a free consultation on your home’s property value to find out how you may be affected by these updates.